eranws/behavior/behavior.md

 * touch in then out
 * touch out then in

-can we teach her how to actuate:
+Can we teach her how to actuate:

 1. light inside
 2. light out